bluescarni/mppp/doc/sphinx/integer.rst

    * all :cpp:concept:`~mppp::CppInteroperable` types,
    * :cpp:class:`~mppp::integer` with static size ``SSize``.

-   Note that the modulo and bit-shifting operators have additional restrictions.
+   Note that the :cpp:concept:`modulo <mppp::IntegerModType>` and bit-shifting operators have additional restrictions.

+.. cpp:concept:: template <typename T, std::size_t SSize> mppp::IntegerModType

+   This concept is satisfied if ``T`` is a type with which an :cpp:class:`~mppp::integer` with static size ``SSize`` can interact via its modulo operators.
+Specifically, this concept is satisfied by:

+   * all :cpp:concept:`~mppp::CppInteroperable` integral types,
+   * :cpp:class:`~mppp::integer` with static size ``SSize``.

 .. _integer_functions: